skiwi2/Fragments/README.md

 The field has a maximum of 9 slots, when a new creature enters the field when it is full, then all card text will still resolve, but it will be placed in the Reserves section of the field.
 Creatures in Reserves cannot enter combat.
 When a slot becomes available, then the creature that entered the Reserves first, will enter that slot immediately.

+Slots can have effects on them, which are represented as objects having at least 1 Health, during Combat Resolution the slot entity will always be attacked before the creature gets attacked.

 ### Detailed gameplay
 The game is played in turns, where each turn consists of the following phases.
 In some turns you will not be able to play cards and you can only play cards on your opponents turn on some occasions.